frkylmz/frkylmz/README.md

-# Hi there, my name is Faruk👋
+# Hi there, my name is Faruk.👋😊
 ## Someone who wants to be a front-end developer

 <div>